g-batalhao-a/PLOG/PROJ/README.md

 - The board starts full with randomly placed pyramids.
 - Players can move pieces of their color or stacks of pieces with a piece of their own color on top.
-- The pieces or stacks can only be moved orthagonally and placed on top of another stack if there are no stacks in between.
+- The pieces or stacks can only be moved orthogonally and placed on top of another stack if there are no stacks in between.
 - The player can capture a stack of any color.
 - The player must capture a stack if possible.
 When no captures are possible the turn is **passed**.
 - The game ends when both players pass their turn.